danbev/learning-ai/notes/optimization-algorithms.md

 algorithm differers in that it uses second-order derivatives (the Hessian matrix) to calculate the local curvature of the loss function.

-It is a quasi-Newton method which means that it approximates the Newton method.
+It is a quasi-Newton method which means that it approximates the Newton method which means that it approximates the Newton method without calculating and inverting the Hessian matrix.
+It does this by an approximation of the inverse Hessian and updating this approximation at each iteration.

+The key idea in BFGS is to build up an approximation to the Hessian (or its inverse) using only first-order derivative information (gradients), avoiding the direct computation of second-order derivatives.
+Storing and updateing the Hessian might not be possible for large datasets which is why L-BFGS was developed.
+L-BFGS only maintains a few vectors that represnet the Hessian and never constructs the full matrix which significatnly reduces memory usage.